Linear Position Sensors For Hydraulic Cylinders And Accumulators In Harsh Duty Environments

 Linear Position Sensor Applications

-Our LVDT based Linear Position Sensors find applications everywhere from the high temperature environment of a steel mill cauldron control, to the corrosive undersea world of oil exploration; not to mention everywhere in between where harsh environments and maximum durability and reliability are a concern.
+Our LVDT and magnetostrictive -based Linear Position Sensors find applications everywhere from the high temperature environment of a steel mill cauldron control, to the corrosive undersea world of oil exploration; not to mention everywhere in between where harsh environments and maximum durability and reliability are a concern.

 - Smart Hydraulic Cylinders – So called “smart cylinders” encapsulate their position sensing solutions inside the cylinder.
 Sensors are completely protected, however significant integration challenges are the trade off.
 CPI sensors are well suited to these designs allowing for easy internal integration.
 Alternatively, remote location of the spooling and signal conditioning electronics is possible, virtually eliminating cylinder design mods.